 These schools had the usual problems, common not only in Australia, but the United Kingdom as well, with “parity of esteem” issues.

 Nevertheless, the schools usually had competent local executive councils and effective links with senior technical colleges.
-Strong and articulate leadership and the unique philosophy of the system were bulwarks against critics, and for many years into the late twentieth century following, their dismantling.
-The defenses needed to be strong.
+Strong and articulate leadership and the unique philosophy of the system were bulwarks against critics, and for many years into the late twentieth century following and their dismantling.
+The defences needed to be strong.
 From not long after their inception they were under threat from those who preferred a unified system of comprehensive schools.
 They survived due to their popularity with students and parents, their local benefactors, including many employers, the efforts of Donald Clark, and the educators who followed in his footsteps.
 Bipartisan political support for the technical schools, Liberal and Labor, lasted into the 1970s.

 The technical schools evolved to serve changing employment needs in urban and rural areas.
 Often with a background in industry, technical school teachers appeared to work cooperatively.
 Initiatives for reform were usually collective.
 For example, the central management body, the Technical Schools Division (TSD) offered the Technical Teachers Association of Victoria (TTAV) membership on committees.
-Central administration and union shared a vision of education ‘as a many faceted facility’ which should be molded to the needs of the individuals of vastly different abilities, each with ‘a need to utilise these abilities to the fullest extent … not just an isolated era in a person’s life’ (Lawson, 1987).
+Central administration and union shared a vision of education ‘as a many faceted facility’ which should be moulded to the needs of the individuals of vastly different abilities, each with ‘a need to utilise these abilities to the fullest extent … not just an isolated era in a person’s life’ (Lawson, 1987).